fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-4-3.md

 // outside class 'Foo' because it has a private identifier.
 ```

-This feature was authored [in a pull request](https://github.com/microsoft/TypeScript/pull/42458) from our friends at Bloomberg - written by [Titian Cernicova-Dragomir](https://github.com/dragomirtitian)and [Kubilay Kahveci](https://github.com/mkubilayk), with support and expertise from [Joey Watts](https://github.com/joeywatts), [Rob Palmer](https://github.com/robpalme), and [Tim McClure](https://github.com/tim-mc).
+This feature was authored [in a pull request ↗](https://github.com/microsoft/TypeScript/pull/42458) from our friends at Bloomberg - written by [Titian Cernicova-Dragomir ↗](https://github.com/dragomirtitian)and [Kubilay Kahveci ↗](https://github.com/mkubilayk), with support and expertise from [Joey Watts ↗](https://github.com/joeywatts), [Rob Palmer ↗](https://github.com/robpalme), and [Tim McClure ↗](https://github.com/tim-mc).
 We’d like to extend our thanks to all of them!

 ## `ConstructorParameters` Works on Abstract Classes {#constructorparameters-works-on-abstract-classes}